 I want colour that’s in your face one moment and subtly blended the next.
 I want more motifs to the inch.
 I want to mix my metaphors and use new words.
 But, above all else, I want to encourage others to take their needles and my ideas and run with them, as fast and as far as their imaginations will take them.
 I want to take samplers screaming and kicking into the 21st century, the digital age where we do things not necessarily better but certainly differently.

+Long Dog Samplers was whelped in 1996 and has been going ever since.
 I’ll leave you to decide whether or not my mission was accomplished but be warned – Long Dog Samplers are an addictive experience on the edge of reality, once you’ve stitched one you’ll surely crave for more.